 Try these fixes…

-Below are some fixes that have solved the “HP Laptop Running Slow” problem for other users.
-You may not need to try them all; just work your way down the list until you find the one that does the trick!
+You don’t have to try them all; just work your way down the list until you find the one that does the trick!

 Fix 1: Restart your laptop

-This may seem obvious, but we want to make sure we start from the simple things before we dive into anything advanced.
+This may seem obvious, but let’s make sure we start from the simple solution before we dive into anything advanced.
 It’s actually very important to restart your laptop every two to three days, especially when your laptop is running slow.

-By restarting your laptop, your computer’s memory will be flushed, your CPU will be freed up, and any recent updates will start to take effect.
+By rebooting your laptop, your computer’s memory will be flushed, your CPU will be freed up, and any recent updates will start to take effect.

 If restarting your laptop doesn’t solve your problem, try the next fix.